guozhaonan/LocusChallenge/README.md

 # Locus-Challenge

 This is a programming challenge for Locus Energy.
-Essentially it is a client side application that takes in 2 text fields and returns a time interval as well as a series of options that correspond with the time interval.
+Essentially it is a client side application that takes in four text fields and returns a time interval as well as a series of options that correspond with the time interval.

 ## Prerequisites

 You will need the following things properly installed on your computer.

 * [Git](http://git-scm.com/)
-* [Node.js(Currently running v5.11.1)](http://nodejs.org/) (with NPM running v3.8.6)
+* [Node.js (Currently running v5.11.1)](http://nodejs.org/) (with NPM running v3.8.6)
 * [Bower](http://bower.io/)
 * [Ember CLI (Currently running 2.3.0)](http://www.ember-cli.com/)
 * [PhantomJS](http://phantomjs.org/)